smartie-nv/Smartie-Test/README.md

 - [ ] **Don't forget to have fun while doing the assignment.
 If you enjoy your job, you will excel and provide quality work !**

-Thank you for your interest in Smartie and good luck with the assignment !
+Thank you for your interest in Valion and good luck with the assignment !

 ![](http://cdn2-www.comingsoon.net/assets/uploads/gallery/the-x-files-ew-photos/key-art-4-hand.jpg)